yuninxia/HPCToolkit/doc/src/users/spack.md

 Spack requires Python 3.8 or later plus various build utilities: bash, git, curl, patch, tar, bzip2, unzip, etc.

-`Hpcviewer` requires Java 17 or later, but this can easily be installed via spack (recommended).
+`Hpcviewer` requires Java 17 or later.
+Without any configuration, Spack will automatically install an appropriate version of Java OpenJDK to support `hpcviewer`.

+When installing `hpctoolkit` using Spack, `hpcviewer` will be installed automatically by default.

 Gitlab repositories: